[This post was originally published on 28th July 2020. It has been updated on 30th Aug 2022.]

 What is Salesforce Distributed Marketing?
 How does it work?

-Distributed Marketing comes into the picture when most of your brand’s customer touchpoints are outside of your normal corporate marketing ‘ecosystem’.
-It empowers those who deal with your customers in some way but are not a part of your immediate team, say, your franchisees or vendor partners, with all the resources, tools and content they may need to deliver seamless, connected and on-brand customer experiences.
+Marketing Cloud Distributed Marketing comes into the picture when most of your brand’s customer touchpoints are outside of your normal corporate marketing ‘ecosystem’.
+It empowers those who deal with your customers in some way but are not a part of your immediate team, say, your franchisees or vendor partners.
+With all the resources, tools and content they may need to deliver seamless, connected and on-brand customer experiences.
 For organizations with large partner networks, Distributed Marketing from Salesforce helps ensure that customers never experience a frustratingly ‘disconnected’ brand experience, i.e. an experience where they feel as though they’re engaging with two different companies.

 Many such organizations and their corporate marketers already rely on Salesforce to power their sales outcomes through these partner networks.
 And now, with Distributed Marketing from Salesforce and Salesforce Marketing Cloud, these organizations and marketers – with the help of their Salesforce certified email specialists and Salesforce Marketing Cloud specialists – can easily build personalized customer journeys and deploy them to their partner networks.
 Then, the partners using Salesforce Sales Cloud, Service Cloud or Community Cloud can leverage these personalized journeys to on-board new clients, create and execute special promotions, manage their renewals, and do much more with their customer relationships than they ever did before.